So Kate, what do we need to look out for?

 Is there anything else we need to know?

 Yes, but I expect you know this already.
-Always try to keep the children
+Always try to keep the children between yourself and the passing traffic.
+Make sure they walk on the inside whenever possible.

 And is that all?